Are you a treating physician to a patient who has been involved in a car crash? Here are a few things you should know.

 Insurance (Vehicle) Regulation.
 These rates apply to patient visits in which an assessment occurs and for which a report and treatment plan is generated.
 The table below outlines the type of visits that may occur, and the fee that ICBC will pay upon receipt of the report.

-*Standard and extended assessments and reports should be completed during the patient's first visit, whenever possible.
+*Standard and extended assessments and reports should be completed during the patient's first visit, whenever possible, by the most responsible physician.
 However, if a patient attends for a regular appointment, presenting with injuries from a crash and has a valid claim number, they may be rescheduled for a subsequent longer appointment and an assessment and report may be completed at that time.
+Neither emergency room physicians or walk-in clinics should complete these reports.

 |Report type||Under what circumstances||When?*||Fee|